OpenSpace/openspace.github.io/docs/builders/ephemeris/horizons-web.md

 nav_order: 1
 ---

-This covers the basics of downloading ephemeris data for a solar system object from JPL Horizons webpage in the proper format for OpenSpace, and then configuring a renderable asset for it.
-This document only applies to an object in the solar system, using the sun as the origin.
+This covers the basics of downloading ephemeris data for a solar system object from JPL Horizons web page in the proper format for OpenSpace, and then configuring a renderable asset for it.
+This document only applies to an object in the solar system, using the Sun as the origin.

 Since version 0.18.0 of OpenSpace there is a feature to download Horizons data directly in the OpenSpace launcher, for more information check [Download Horizons data via OpenSpace](horizons-gui).